annatiso/MD-project-HAI5014/readme.md

 ![Screenshot of Claude](images/Claude.png)

-- Focuses on user's security and privacy.
+- Focuses on user security and privacy.
 - Monitors its own behavior to avoid harmful and dangerous responses.
 - Provides human-like responses and understands complex user prompts.